RCvetinskis/twitch/README.md

 # or
 bun dev
 ```
-Second, Open got to https://dashboard.ngrok.com/cloud-edge/endpoints and copy the endpoint;
+Second, go to https://dashboard.ngrok.com/cloud-edge/endpoints and copy the endpoint;

 Third, in  the new terminal run the command: ngrok http -(copied endpoint) 3000
 4,  open a new terminal and run npx prisma studio